jonaslindemann/modern_fortran_book/docs/source/chapter_fortran.rst

     pi1 = 3.14159274101257
     pi2 = 3.14159265358979

-The scalar number assigned to the variable **pi1** is chosen by the compiler to be represented by the least number of bytes floating point precision, in this case \ftype{real(4)}, which is shown in the output from the above program.
+The scalar number assigned to the variable **pi1** is chosen by the compiler to be represented by the least number of bytes floating point precision, in this case **real(4)**, which is shown in the output from the above program.

 Variable declarations in Fortran always precedes the executable statements in the main program or in a subroutine.
 Declarations can also be placed directly after the **module** identifier in modules.

 Implicit type rule
 ------------------

 Variable do not have to be declared in Fortran.
-The default is that variables starting I, J,..., N are defined as \ftype{integer} and variables starting with A, B,... ,H or O, P,... , Z are defined as \ftype{real}.
+The default is that variables starting I, J,..., N are defined as **integer** and variables starting with A, B,... ,H or O, P,... , Z are defined as **real**.
 This kind of implicit variable declaration is not recommended as it can lead to programming errors when variables are misspelled.
 To avoid implicit variable declarations the following declaration can be placed first in a program or module:

 .. code-block:: Fortran